microsoft/msticpy/docs/source/getting_started/PackageStructure.rst

 sharing the same message ID into single events, decodes hex-encoded data fields and performs some event-specific formatting and normalization (e.g. for process start events it will re-assemble the process command line arguments into a single string).
-This is still a work-in-progress.

 base64unpack